-'''

-@Linear Object 1 = new Object();

-@NonLinear Object nl = 1;

-@NonLinear Object nl2 = nl;
+@Linear Object l = new Object(); @NonLinear Object nl = l; @NonLinear Object nl2 = nl;

-'''

 legal.
 In other words, the fact that an object is referenced by a @Linear type means that there is only one usable reference to it now, not that there will never be multiple usable references to it.
 (The latter guarantee would be possible to enforce, but it is not what the Linear Checker currently does.)